Hi, I am Ryan Aw, an international ICP (Inline Certification Program) certified Inline Skating Instructor.

+Learning is mutual.
 We can skate and cycle in a very amicable and enjoying ambient and we respect each other.
 However, if students come with a “I am the boss because I pay you attitude.”, don’t expect a smiling face from me.
 You respect me, I will respect you.
 If your over protected and pampered kids shall not be told off for their wrong doings, this is not a place for them to learn.
-Please look elsewhere which you can find schools/coaches who will bow to you.
+Please look elsewhere which you can find schools/coaches who are willing bow to you.

 Never in my mind I would become a coach when I struggled to learn skating myself.
 Not forgetting to mention countless times of falls and bruises.
 It was after many months of perseverance and strong passion for skating, I was able to cruise confidently along ECP.
 Many times when I gave some advices to newbies along the track, they asked me whether I was a coach.
 And that triggered “Hey!
 Why don’t I give it a shot?!”
 Thus I signed up the ICP and since began to coach skating.